Camouflage (1944 film)

 Camouflage is a 1944 American animated short film.
 It was produced by the First Motion Picture Unit, and was intended to train the United States Military in the use of camouflage against air-raids.

-In the short, a chameleon called "Now You See Him Now You Don't, Yehudi" explains the basics of camouflage to a group of airmen following an air raid by Japanese planes.
+In the short, a chameleon called "Now You See Him Now You Don't, Yehudi" explains the basics of camouflage to a group of airmen between air raids by Japanese planes.